-Identification Number: County Project 4459 Funding amount: \$7,000,000 Project Expenditure Category: 5.2 Clear Water: Centralized Wastewater Collection and Conveyance Status: \$1,256,070 has been expended or encumbered on the project.
-Survey and design are complete and construction is under competitive bid.
-Award is expected by end of the fiscal year with project completion by end of Fiscal Year 2025.
+Identification Number: County Project 4459 Original Adopted Budget: \$7,000,000 Project Expenditure Category: 5.2 Clear Water: Centralized Wastewater Collection and Conveyance Status: \$2,612,549 has been expended and the remaining is encumbered.
+Survey and design are complete, and construction on the water transmission main is 80% complete.